undergrad-partner-school

 Career Counselling

-At The University of Tennessee at Martin, there is both group career counseling for all students and individual career counseling for all students.
-There are a job bank and job fairs.
+There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
-The school has campus employer recruitment for all the students.
+The career center offers resume preparation and resume referral to employers.
+There is campus employer recruitment for all the students.

 FAQ